 Cookies that are considered strictly necessary:

-- Cookies used for quick loading and distribution of content
+- Used for quick loading and distribution of content

-- Google Analytics, or similar software to analyse visitors
+- Google Analytics or similar software to analyze visitors

 - Cookies that remember user preferences

 - First- and third-party advertising cookies

 - Facebook like buttons